The Story Behind The School

 On paper The Paragon School can be described as a K-12 private school for students diagnosed with autism spectrum disorder (ASD).

-In reality, it is a unique and transformational educational community that impacts people's lives forever.
+In reality, it is a transformational educational community that impacts people's lives forever.

 Why Paragon was needed